Integralist/integralist.co.uk/content/posts/go-interfaces.md

 func NewBufferString(s string) *Buffer
 ```

-So yes it accepts a string, but we want an `io.Reader` as the return type, where as this function returns a pointer to a [`Buffer`](https://golang.org/src/bytes/buffer.go?s=402:817#L7) type?
+So yes it accepts a string, but we want an `io.Reader` as the return type, whereas this function returns a pointer to a [`Buffer`](https://golang.org/src/bytes/buffer.go?s=402:817#L7) type?

 If we look at the implementation of `Buffer` though, we will see that it does actually [implement](https://golang.org/src/bytes/buffer.go?s=9564:9614#L287) the required `Read` function necessary to support the `io.Reader` interface.